 Depending on your business sector, membership of professional bodies such as trade associations, Chambers of Commerce, sector societies, and memberships also provide important credibility that will influence prospective clients or customers and help them to trust you by association.

 Social proof is essential in building your credibility as a business.
 It is important because when people buy your product or use your service, they often don’t see the results or benefits for many months to come - they might not get the instant impact and instant confirmation that they have made a good decision.
 Social proof helps people to trust that your product or service is going to work and get them their desired result.
 It showcases people just like them who are reaping the rewards of being a customer, and it influences prospects to adopt the same buying behavior.

-Use quotation marks (“ “) to emphasise that these are your client or customers own words as this increases the credibility and power of the testimonial itself.
+Use quotation marks (“ “) to emphasise that these are your client's or customer’s own words as this increases the credibility and power of the testimonial itself.

-Be really specific as to the benefit gained.
+Be specific as to the benefit gained.
 It’s all well and good for one of my clients to say “I've had great results coaching with Ruth”, but what does that actually mean?
 Testimonials need to be much more specific than that.
-For example things like: one of my clients had a 240 percent increase in income in the time we've been working together.
+For example, things like - one of my clients had a 240% increase in income in the time we've been working together.
 That’s great, we are both pleased with that.
-Another has had a 6x increase in monthly profit - they are absolutely delighted.
-And another one of my clients has increased from being a team of one to having a team of six- that's good progress.
-But what is important from a social proof perspective is that it's really defined good progress that will speak to a prospect and make them think “that sounds great, I need that.”
+Another has had a 6x increase in monthly profit - they are beyond delighted.
+Another one of my clients has increased from being a team of one to having a team of six- that's good progress.
+But what is important from a social proof perspective is that it's really defined good progress that will speak to a prospect and make them think “That sounds great, I need that.”

 The same rules as testimonials also apply to case studies.
 The case study should explain how you've solved that client's problems, and include some testimonials from the client as well.
 Most importantly it should be focussed on the client and how your business helped them to solve their problem, rather than being about your business.